Bachelor of Engineering - Mechanical Systems Engineering

 - Prepare drawings using 3D CAD software (SolidWorks)

 - Design, build, and troubleshoot electrical and electronic circuits

 - Design, build, and troubleshoot pneumatic and hydraulic circuits

 - Assist with the selection of engineering materials for engineering projects

-- Prepare detail and assembly drawings, 3D models, and animations using AutoCAD, and Solidworks software
+- Prepare detail and assembly drawings, 3D models, and animations using Solidworks software

 - Perform engineering mechanics and strength of materials analysis and materials selection for machine components